aridjayarecipes/cutesrecipes.web.app/content/post/1723-recipe-of-speedy-blueberry-smoothie-time.md

 1. Take 1/8 cup milk (2 tablespoons)

 Frozen berries make the smoothie extra creamy.
 I especially love the frozen wild blueberries found in the freezer.
 Thank you for viewing this video!
-It&#39;s my go-to breakfast blend mostly because I love the taste, but I also love doing something good When it&#39;s smoothie time, just add the avocado and ice and blend.
+It's my go-to breakfast blend mostly because I love the taste, but I also love doing something good When it's smoothie time, just add the avocado and ice and blend.

 <!--inarticleads2-->